Waiting for therapy is hard! This post is for people who want to start therapy soon, but were put on a therapy waitlist.

 - Search Therapy4thePeople’s directory of free and low cost mental health services.

-- Read Therapy4thePeople’s guides on finding the right therapist if you’re Black or African American, Latino/x/e or Hispanic, Asian American or Pacific Islander, or LGBTQ+.
+- Read Therapy4thePeople’s guides on finding the right therapist if you’re Black or African American, Latino/x/e or Hispanic (English or Español), Asian American or Pacific Islander, American Indian or Alaska Native, LGBTQ+, or have a disability.

 3. Find other ways to take care of your mental health.